lanpai/piyo-http/README.md

 **This is a hobby project which provides no guarantees to security.
 This software should not be used outside of a testing or development environment.**

+Currently only available on Linux as this software follows POSIX standards for sockets using <sys/socket.h>

 ---

 ## 💽 Installation